 Description

-Very rare and collectable guitar of Manuel de Soto y Solares from Sevilla built in 1872.
+Manuel de Soto y Solares 1872 – Very rare and collectable guitar from Sevilla built in 1872.

 This guitar is a close as you can get to a guitar by Antonio de Torres.
 It looks exactly like an 1863 Antonio de Torres guitar that was featured in Vintage Guitar Magazine – Link: www.vintageguitar.com/3434/antonio-de-torres-1863/

-This nice guitar has a spruce top and cypress back and sides.
-It has a nut width of 43 mm and a scale length of 580 mm.
-It is a smaller guitar, similar to the size of many romantic guitars of the time.
-Headstock and building style is exactly like the Torres guitars made in Sevilla at the time.
+This exquisite guitar features a German spruce top paired with cypress back and sides, faithful to the materials favored by Torres and other makers of the era.
+The guitar’s size is smaller than modern standards, with a nut width of 43 mm and a scale length of 580 mm, similar to many romantic guitars of its time.
+Its construction, including the headstock design and overall build, is strikingly reminiscent of Torres guitars made in Sevilla during the 1860s.